-Catalyst’s series of Practices describe innovative organizational efforts that provide promising examples for our supporter organizations.
+Catalyst’s series of Practices and Practice Snapshots describes innovative organizational efforts that provide promising examples for our supporter organizations.
 While every organization’s culture is unique, our Practices help supporters and the business community learn how organizations, including those with Catalyst Award-winning initiatives, have tackled a variety of diversity, inclusion, and business challenges.

-More than 100 Practices from organizations around the world are currently available to Catalyst supporters.
+More than 150 Practices from organizations around the world are currently available to Catalyst supporters.
+Topics include:

 Practice Spotlight: Sodexo

 Sodexo is focused on increasing the number of women executives globally: by 2020, the company aims to have women comprise 35% of its top 1,200 executives, with the goal of 40% by 2025.
 To help meet these goals, Sodexo looked at the gender composition of its own teams and their associated business results to make a stronger case for why managers and leaders should consider gender diversity in hiring and promoting talent.
 The company found that gender-balanced teams—those with 40%–60% women in management—had higher key performance indicator (KPI) results than other teams.

 Each year, Catalyst sets strategic priorities based on our research, our supporters’ areas of interest, and new developments in the workplace and global markets.
 Catalyst experts use these priorities to determine what kinds of Practices will be most valuable to our supporters, and identify promising examples of these through our staff, network, and research.
 We then gather materials about these initiatives, which we evaluate based on our robust knowledge of programs and using our Catalyst Award models and criteria to help determine merit.